Schema Registry API Reference

 • subject (string) – the name of the subject

 • permanent (boolean) – Add ?permanent=true at the end of this request to specify a hard delete of the subject, which removes all associated metadata including the schema ID.
 The default is false.
 If the flag is not included, a soft delete is performed.
 You must perform a soft delete first, then the hard delete.
 This flag is now supported on both Confluent Platform and Confluent Cloud, which sets limits on the number of schema versions supported in the registry.
 A hard delete frees up space in a way that a soft delete does not.
-See also, Hard delete a schema in Schema Deletion Guidelines, and Schema Registry in Confluent Cloud.
+To learn more, see Hard delete a schema in Delete Schemas in Confluent Platform.

 Response JSON Array of Objects: